-In accordance with Government Auditing Standards, we have also issued our report dated October 11, 2019 on our consideration of Spackenkill Union Free School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Spackenkill Union Free School District's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 15, 2020 on our consideration of Spackenkill Union Free School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the School District's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Spackenkill Union Free School District's internal control over financial reporting and compliance.

-MANAGEMENTS DISCUSSION AND ANALYSIS (UNAUDITED) JUNE 30, 2019
+MANAGEMENTS DISCUSSION AND ANALYSIS (UNAUDITED) JUNE 30, 2020

-This section of Spackenkill Union Free School District's (School District) annual financial report presents its discussion and analysis of financial performance during the fiscal year ended June 30, 2019.
+This section of Spackenkill Union Free School District's (School District) annual financial report presents its discussion and analysis of financial performance during the fiscal year ended June 30, 2020.
 Please read it in conjunction with the financial statements, which immediately follow this section.